Kentucky Vietnam Veterans Memorial: Memorial data

 All granite for the memorial was cut from the "Pyramid Blue" quarry located in Elberton, Georgia.
 The face of each piece was honed to remove saw marks and finished with a sand-blasted surface to provide the lightest possible color to contrast with the gnomon shadow.
-All granite fabrication was done in Elberton from computer generated drawings, which included full sized templates for exact location and spelling of each name.
+All granite fabrication was done in Elberton from computer-generated drawings, which included full sized templates for exact location and spelling of each name.

 Lettering and linework was incised into the granite using rubber stencils and sandblasting.
-All engraving was done in the factory with the exception of the summer and winter solstice and bench lines, which were done in place.
+All engraving was done in the factory with the exception of the summer and winter solstices and bench lines, which were done in place.
 The lettering of all names, months and the Ecclesiastes verse is the same lettering used for official government stone grave markers throughout the nation, including Arlington National Cemetery.